PRX/prx-podagent/README.md

    the text tags/labels shared between the various matchers.
 Check that your change didn't add any unexpected new tags (if you accidentally changed the case of a label or something).
-4. Bump the patch version (rightmost) in `package.json` and create a pull request to this repo.
+4. Create a pull request to this repo.

+To release a new version:

+1. Get or set a `GITHUB_TOKEN` ENV (needed for [release-it](https://github.com/release-it/release-it#github-releases))
+2. Run `npm run release`
+3. Select whether this is a major/minor patch, according to [semantic versioning](https://semver.org/)
+4. Select "yes" on publishing to NPM, Pushing, and creating a Github Release

 ## License